Abruzzo, a plunge into nature between sea and mountains

 Populated since prehistoric times, the region was home to groups of shepherds, all belonging to the Samnite lineage, who exploited the natural roads created in the long valleys for the transhumance of sheep: they travelled along mountain roads and gorges from the areas around L'Aquila to Foggia and back.
 Transhumance was the territory's main means of economic support.

-Among the main cities in Abruzzo are Pescara washed by the Adriatic Sea and the birthplace of the poet Gabriele D'Annunzio, Teramo and L'Aquila.
+Among the main cities in Abruzzo there are Pescara, washed by the Adriatic Sea and the birthplace of the poet Gabriele D'Annunzio, Teramo and L'Aquila.

 Teramo is located on the slopes of the Gran Sasso, the iconic mountain of Abruzzo.
 A town of ancient origins, it is dotted with olive trees and rows of vineyards and is the most beautiful village in Abruzzo.